 Our aim when teaching the computing curriculum is to develop the children’s understanding, confidence and independence when using technology for a range of purposes.
 The computing curriculum is split into three areas: computer science, information technology and digital literacy.
 Through these areas the children will learn to design, write and debug programs, use technology to communicate and use software to collect, analyse and present information.

-At St Mary’s online safety will always be a very important part of the curriculum and will be taught and promoted in all year groups.
+At St Mary’s, Online Safety will always be a very important part of the curriculum and is taught and promoted in all year groups.
 This is supported with an Online Safety week each year and Safet Internet day where children, staff and parents are all offered workshops.